 Chimpanzees in Laboratories

-In their natural homes in the wild, chimpanzees—humans’ closest living genetic relatives, who are more like us than they are like gorillas—are never separated from their families and troops.
-Profoundly social beings, they spend every day together exploring, building and using tools to solve problems, foraging, playing, grooming each other, and making soft nests for sleeping each night.
+In their natural homes in the wild, chimpanzees—humans’ closest living genetic relatives, who are more like us than they’re like gorillas—are never separated from their families and troops.
+Profoundly social beings, they spend every day together exploring, crafting and using tools to solve problems, foraging, playing, grooming each other, and making soft nests for sleeping each night.
 They care deeply for their families and forge lifelong friendships.
 Chimpanzee mothers are loving and protective, nursing their infants and sharing their nests with them for four to six years.
 They have excellent memories and share cultural traditions with their children and peers.
-They empathize with one another and console their friends when they are upset.
+They empathize with one another and console their friends when they’re upset.
 They help others, even at a personal cost to themselves.
 They grieve when their loved ones pass away.
 They laugh when they’re enjoying themselves and grimace when they’re afraid.

 Sadly, in the early 1920s, experimenters in the U.S. began purchasing baby chimpanzees who had been kidnapped from the forests of Central and West Africa.
 To capture baby chimpanzees, hunters would kill the mother chimpanzees and any other adult chimpanzees who tried to defend the babies.
 Often, whole families were killed just to obtain a few babies.
 The mortality rate among these babies during capture and transport was high.
 Those who made it to U.S. laboratories suffered terribly and died young.
-In 1923, the notorious American psychologist Robert Yerkes—who dreamed of creating the ideal chimpanzee “servant of science”—purchased a young bonobo and a chimpanzee he had hoped to study into maturity.
+In 1923, the notorious American psychologist Robert Yerkes—who dreamed of creating the ideal chimpanzee “servant of science”—purchased a young bonobo and a chimpanzee he hoped to study into maturity.
 Both died within a year.
 Undeterred by the carnage and suffering inherent in the chimpanzee trade, experimenters continued to fuel the practice.
 In the early 1950s, the U.S. Air Force secured the capture of 65 young chimpanzees from Africa for use in military flight experiments at Holloman Air Force Base in Alamogordo, New Mexico.
-The descendents of these chimpanzees were used in infectious disease experiments and in high-velocity seat-belt tests.
+The descendants of these chimpanzees were used in infectious disease experiments and high-velocity seat-belt tests.